 This is why income verification is very important.
 Someone may have multiple tradelines with large monthly payments, but if they have the income to back this up, it isn’t necessarily a bad thing.

 However, if they have multiple accounts that are past due, you might have a concern about their ability to pay rent on time.
-Make income verification easier with Income Insights.
+Make income verification easier with Snappt Income Verification & Fraud Detection.

 Calendar of Payments